Full name Edmund Christopher Joyce

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

 Ed Joyce is best known as the Ireland batsman who played for two different countries in successive World Cups.
-Joyce had switched to England when the 2007 World Cup took place, but he did not quite achieve the career he had envisaged and switched back to Ireland just in time for the next tournament in 2011.
+Joyce had switched to England when the 2007 World Cup took place, having helped Irelands through the qualifying tournament, and became the first Irishman in the modern game to play for England.
+But he did not quite achieve the career he had envisaged and switched back to Ireland just in time for the next tournament in 2011.
 He had not quite achieved the four-year qualification period, but the ICC recognised a persuasive case and gave him special dispensation.

 Joyce was born in Dublin, and from a large family with four brothers and four sisters.
 He was a star for Ireland at ICC Trophy level, scoring 758 runs in 14 matches between 2001 and 2005, at an average of 84.22.
 But he always had ambitions to play at the highest level and, after completing his English residency qualification in 2005, made his one-day debut against Ireland in 2006.
 The Irish team included his younger brother, Dominick.
 Two days later, he represented England in his first Twenty20 International, before missing a month with a sprained ankle.
 International cricket, though, had whet his appetite and upon his Championship return for Middlesex at Edgbaston he struck a career-best 211 against Warwickshire at Edgbaston.